abrantesarthur/shell61/README.md

 # Shell

-This is Shell, a shell.
+This is shell61, a shell I built as part of a class.
+I wrote everything on `sh61.c` and `sh61.h`.

 ## Make targets